Spa Business Plan Template & Example

 Lux Facial

-Lux Facial has been in business for 5 years and offers an extremely high-end facial treatments, with introductory prices of $120 per facial.
+Lux Facial has been in business for 5 years and offers extremely high-end facial treatments, with introductory prices of $120 per facial.

 • Facial cleaning